zoolanders/documentation/src/pages/essentials-for-yoothemepro/sources/providers/database.md

 | **Start** | `1` | The offset applied to the query. |
 | **Quantity** | `20` | The limit applied to the query. |
 | **Cache** | `3600` | The duration in seconds before the cache is invalidated and the query re-executed. |

----

-## Mapping Fields

-The `Object Types` specifying the mapping fields are generated programatically for each instance based on the table columns schema.